patchinc/heartypatch/docs/index.md

 `Please make sure that correct version of all of the above tools are installed before proceeding.`

-The folder "heartypatch-ble" in the "Firmware" contains the  code of preloaded firmware on the heartypatch board, which calculates RR interval, heart rate and time domain parameters for hrv analysis and sends them through BLE.
+The folder "heartypatch-ble" in the "Firmware" contains the code for the preloaded firmware on the HeartyPatch, which calculates R-R interval, heart rate and time domain parameters for HRV analysis and sends them through BLE.

 Now that you have the code and ready to build, you will need to configure the build options for heartypatch through menuconfig utility: